 On top of all that, broken bones cost money to fix.
 Doctors will need to check the break with x-rays, and then apply a cast.
 If the break is serious, surgery may be required to set the bone.
 This treatment can add up until you are handed a bill for several thousand dollars.
 Paying those medical bills while you cannot work is impossible, and you may be left in a dire financial situation due to someone else’s negligent decision.

 If your hip, ankle, or another bone broke in an accident that wasn’t your fault, you have the right to full and proper compensation.
 That includes compensation for your pain and suffering, your medical bills, and your lost wages.
-You need to contact an experienced personal injury attorney who can help you demand the compensation that you deserve.
+You need to contact an experienced Phoenix bone injury lawyer who can help you demand the compensation that you deserve.

 If you were the victim of someone else’s negligence, the Phoenix catastrophic injury lawyers at The Husband & Wife Law Team will help you through every step of your recovery.
 We start by listening and gathering evidence on your behalf, and negotiating with the other party who caused your injuries to come to a settlement that will pay for your medical expenses, replace your lost income, and help you work towards a full recovery over time.
 For a free review of your accident, your injuries, and your case, call our team today at (602) 457-6222.

 Recent Fracture Injury Case Verdicts: